ColdBox/ColdBox-Hero-To-SuperHero/steps/step-2.md

 * `modules/relax` - Module for documenting, exploring and testing our API (`development` dependency)
   * `modules/cbSwagger` - Open API support for documenting our API
 * `modules/route-visualizer` - For visualizing our routes

+If you want to see the dependency hierarchy, you can run the following command: `list`

 ```bash
 Dependency Hierarchy for cms (1.0.0)